Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Harrisonville and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Harrisonville, MO

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Harrisonville, MO child pornography attorneys, we provide help in the following practice areas for clients in Harrisonville and anywhere in Missouri:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+In addition to expert legal representation from our skilled Harrisonville, MO child pornography attorneys, we provide assistance in the following areas for clients in Harrisonville and anywhere in Missouri:

 Child Pornography Defense Lawyer Harrisonville, MO | Criminal Defense Law Firm in Harrisonville, MO | Combs Waterkotte